RiscadoA/RiscadoA/README.md

 ### Hi there 👋

+I’m Ricardo Antunes, currently a first year student of Computer Science and Engineering at Instituto Superior Técnico, Lisbon, Portugal.

+My main area of interest right now in software development is game development.
+I have been working on and off on some personal basic game engines for some years now, which have given me a lot of experience with OpenGL, C and C++.

 <!--
 **RiscadoA/RiscadoA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.